 Consumer panel data is collected through surveys and receipts of shoppers who have agreed to participate.
 Surveys are used to reveal attitudinal data: how consumers are thinking and feeling about their shopping needs and experiences.
 Receipts shed light on longitudinal data, which examines how consumer spending and purchasing behavior changes over a period of time.

 What does a consumer panel reveal in market research?

-A consumer panel’s distinct advantage over other types of market research is that it can answer a range of questions about key consumer habits in great detail.
+A consumer research panel’s distinct advantage over other types of market research is that it can answer a range of questions about key consumer habits in great detail.

 - Who: Consumer panels are used to understand the behavior of a specific population of people, so the data is drawn from a representative sample of consumers being studied in order to present an accurate picture.